-The lab report should be written by your words with the style of scientific article.
+The Lab report should be written by your words with the style of scientific article.
 All the structures of the chemicals used in the lab should be included in the method part.
-Due is every Friday 11:59PM of the week.
+Due is every Sunday 11:59PM.

 Safety

 Safety in the Laboratory SAFETY GLASSES MUST BE WORN AT ALL TIMES